Are you about to write your first novel?

 Stephen King argues in his book “On Writing” that his theme emerges when he has finished his first draft.
 This is a fascinating way of finding your theme.
 But I wish I had known the theme sooner because it would have saved me so much work.

-What can help you understand theme is Ted Dekker’s advice on writing a bestseller: What is the question about this world that is bothering you?
-When you set out to write a story, this story has to be YOUR quest as well.
+What can help you understand the theme is Ted Dekker’s advice on writing a bestseller: What is the question about this world that is bothering you?
+When you set out to write a story, this story has to be your quest as well.
 It has to challenge you and answer a question in your own life.
-This will be your theme.

 So don’t think about a topic that you can preach to readers.
 Think about a question that is bothering you and that you want to try and answer in your story on a deeper level.

 4. Create more than one villain

 Many writing books teach us about the hero and the villain.
 How to craft the perfect, strong and believable villain.

-Your story has to have one MAIN villain, the one your struggle begins and ends with.
-But he will never be enough to hold the reader’s attention and carry the story up until the end.
+Your story has to have one main villain, the one your struggle begins and ends with.
+But he will never be enough to hold the reader’s attention and carry the story through the middle.